amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-01.md

 features = ["metal"]
 ```

-We can start with editing the `main.rs` file inside `src` directroy.
+We can start with editing the `main.rs` file inside `src` directory.
 You can delete everything in that file, then add these imports:

 ```rust,ignore